sjbennett123/vindalebynight/content/current_writeups/blood_in_the_wine/roles/drink refiller.md

-drink refiller

-refill that gatorade.
+---
+title: Drink Refiller

+Layout: role

+introduction:

+costuming: out of game headband

+---

+Refill the gatorade in the tavern.
+Minimize the burden on the tavern.

-look for people with the wristbands but no makeup and give them the makeup and hte backstory.
+Look for people with red wristbands but no makeup and give them the makeup detailed in Blood Wine Results.